YoShibyl/RockMeterYARG/README.md

     - You can download the latest nightly build of YARG [here](https://github.com/YARC-Official/YARG-BleedingEdge/releases) and then extract it to its own folder.
 2) Download and extract the latest release of the mod from [Releases](https://github.com/YoShibyl/RockMeterYARG/releases)
 3) Launch `YARG.exe`, and then load a song with only ONE (1) five-fret guitar player active.
     - You should see the Rock Meter appear on the right side of the screen, somewhere below the score counter.
-If not, then you didn't properly install the mod, or an update could have broken it.
+If not, then either you didn't properly install the mod, or an update could have broken it.
+    - Updates that change `YARG.Core` may hypothetically break the mod, so keep that in mind when updating to a nightly build newer than what is listed above.

 ### Uninstalling
 To uninstall the mod, remove the following files and folders from the game's folder: